abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/10-PS-Sorting-Searching.md

   - We will use 3 pointers: `2 pointers` to keep track of the `low` and `high` indices of the array, and `i pointer` to iterate through the array
   - while iterating, we will move the `0s` to the `left` side of the array **(before `low`)**, and the `2s` to the `right` side of the array **(after `high`)**
     ![sort colors](./img/sort-colors-1.webp)

+    > This is similar to the `QuickSort` algorithm, where we use a `pivot` value and 2 pointers `left` and `right` to sort the array by moving the elements less than the `pivot` value to the left side of the array and the elements greater than the `pivot` value to the right side of the array

 - Note: if we don't know the range of the numbers in the array, then we can use the 3-way partitioning algorithm to sort the array in-place using a `pivot` value and 2 pointers and check if the current value is less than the `pivot` value or greater than the `pivot` value or equal to the `pivot` value